 Traditional application delivery can rarely get to all of the custom apps that the business needs causing enterprise IT teams to explore modern technology platforms.
 Meanwhile, CIOs are having sleepless nights thinking about how to tackle enterprise challenges while dealing with shrinking IT budgets.
 The Sandbox for enterprise innovation provides the essential freedom from issues that confront today’s enterprise app development teams:

-- Simpler integrations to APIs or master data on company’s system of records and system of differentiation
+- Simpler integrations to APIs or master data on the company’s system of records and system of differentiation

 - Having an application designed for cloud deployment and meeting scalability needs